Como una ola de fuerza y luz: Structure

 The piece has a steady tempo in 5/4 at ♩ = 60, meaning each bar lasts five seconds.
 Even though the movement separation is not clear, Nono left some specifications in the original score.
 The composition starts with a small introduction by the winds, the tape and the violins, which fades out after the two minute mark.
 The first numbered section starts at 2:30, marked Interno dolce and features the soprano singing "Luciano" with the tape.
 The second numbered section starts at 4:15, marked Duro deciso, and with the incipit "En los vientos azarosos de esta tierra..."
-(Spanish for "In the hazardous winds of this country").
+(Spanish for "In the ever-changing winds of this country").
 This section also features the soprano and the tape only, and ends at 6:30 with the piano entry, marked "Suono duro – Poco pedale sempre" in the score.

 Though unnumbered, the next soprano entry is generally considered the third section, starting with the text "Voces de niños doblen campanas dulces" (Spanish for "Voices of children accompany gentle bells"), but this section is not separated by a double bar nor does it include a tempo marking.
 This time, the soprano and the tape are joined by the piano.
 After the tape slowly fades out, the brass entry at 15:30 marks the start of what Nono himself called the long march', from the low to the high register: 'highest tension.
 The piece ends with a succession of "waves" full of tone clusters followed by the tape reminiscing the prologue and the central part while it slowly fades out.
 Nono specified that the tape can end either at 29:03, 29:18 or 30:04.